thestippe/thestippe.github.io/_drafts/dataviz/2023-11-01-perception.md

 of the retina, and since it is very small our eye can only clearly see within a very small region.
 In fact, our high-resolution region is limited to less than 2 degrees.
+If you want to visualize this angle, you can use the **thumb's rule**: extend your arm in front of you and look at your thumb, its width has a visual angle of approximately 2 degrees.

 On the other hand, on average, we have the feeling that we can clearly see most of what surrounds us.
-This is because our eye makes small movements (less than 20 degrees) named [**saccadic movements**](https://en.wikipedia.org/wiki/Saccade) with an average time between two movements of 225 ms.
+This is because our eye makes small movements (typically less than 20 degrees) named [**saccadic movements**](https://en.wikipedia.org/wiki/Saccade) with an average time between two movements of 225 ms.
 Our brain then elaborates the images and reconstructs a map by using many movements, giving us the feeling of a higher resolution.